The Institute for Local Government has developed a five pillar framework any local government can use to plan and execute public engagement efforts.

 The TIERS Public Engagement Framework and its companion program, the TIERS Learning Lab, provide a step-by-step approach to public engagement at any level.
-For more information about ILG’s TIERS Learning Lab please contact firstname.lastname@example.org.
+For more information about ILG’s TIERS Learning Lab check out the video above or please contact firstname.lastname@example.org.

 For example: public engagement assigned within job description(s); commitment to train electeds and staff in public engagement policy and/or skills; ongoing communication strategies that go beyond traditional methods such as ethnic media

 Send out periodic surveys to understand satisfaction with public engagement related efforts and policies

 Ask for help when needed from organizations like ILG and/or consultants

 Step 2: External- Your Community

 For example: set and track metrics related to in-person and phone meetings with diverse and underrepresented community members, choose time bound goals; engage with local leadership programs